mydatastack/google-analytics-to-s3/README.md

 ---

 3. Step: Publish a new version in Google Tag Manager.
+After publishing a new version, all Google Analytics hits will be sent to Pipes automatically.

 ---